Craft Emergency Relief Fund

 A detailed definition can be found here in the CERF+ emergency assistance guidelines.
 CERF+ considers craft to be the creation of original objects by the skillful manipulation of materials.
 While objects may be created out of traditional or non-traditional materials, and be functional or nonfunctional, but both types derive part of their meaning from their association with traditional functional forms such as chairs, vessels, garments or implements, and/or their association with cultural tradition.

 Artists working in craft disciplines may self-identify as a maker, designer, potter, ceramicist, mixed media artist, etc. CERF+’s broadly defines whom it serves to be inclusive of all materials-based artists regardless of whether they use “craft” to describe themselves.
+See more on the Eligibility page.

 What does CERF+ consider a serious emergency?